-Rex D. McKinney (56) - Mr. McKinney has served as Executive Vice President and Pensacola President and Chief Executive Officer of the Bank since January 2011.
+Rex D. McKinney (57) - Mr. McKinney has served as Executive Vice President and Pensacola President and Chief Executive Officer of the Bank since January 2011.
 Prior to joining the Company, Mr. McKinney held several leadership positions, including the senior lender position, at First American Bank/Coastal Bank and Trust (owned by Synovus Financial Corporation) starting in 1997.
 Mr. McKinney is a Past Board Member of the Rotary Club of Pensacola.
 He is Past President of the Pensacola Sports Association, a Past President of the Irish Politicians Club, a Member of the Pensacola Sports Association Foundation, Vice President of the Pensacola Country Club Board of Directors and also a Board Member of the Florida Bankers Association.

-B. Harrison Morris, III (42) - Mr. Morris has served as Dothan Regional Chief Executive Officer since February 2015 when the outgoing CEO, Ronald DeVane, retired from the Company.
+B. Harrison Morris, III (43) - Mr. Morris has served as Dothan Regional Chief Executive Officer since February 2015 when the outgoing CEO, Ronald DeVane, retired from the Company.
 Prior to his promotion, Mr. Morris served as Executive Vice President and Dothan President since June 2010, following his promotion from Senior Lending Officer of the Dothan Region.
 Mr. Morris joined the Company in September 2008.
 Prior to joining the Company, Mr. Morris held various positions with Wachovia Bank and SouthTrust Bank since 1998.
 Mr. Morris is a trustee of the Wallace Community College Foundation Board, a member of the Dothan Area Chamber of Commerce Board, a member of the Wiregrass United Way Board and a member of the Wiregrass Chapter of the American Red Cross.

-Thomas G. Trouche (54) - Mr. Trouche has served as Executive Vice President and Charleston President and Chief Executive Officer of the Bank since December 2014.
+Thomas G. Trouche (55) - Mr. Trouche has served as Executive Vice President and Charleston President and Chief Executive Officer of the Bank since December 2014.
 Prior to joining the Company, Mr. Trouche served in various roles with First Citizens Bank for over 13 years, most recently as their Coastal Division Executive.
 Mr. Trouche currently serves on the Board of Directors for the American Red Cross, and previously served as Chairman of the Board for Mason Preparatory School in Charleston.

-Bradford A. Vieira (43) - Mr. Vieira has served as Executive Vice President and Nashville President and Chief Executive Officer of the Bank since June 2017 and as Senior Vice President and Nashville President and Nashville President since 2013 until his promotion to Nashville CEO.
+Bradford A. Vieira (44) - Mr. Vieira has served as Executive Vice President and Nashville President and Chief Executive Officer of the Bank since June 2017 and as Senior Vice President and Nashville President since 2013 until his promotion to Nashville CEO.
 Mr. Vieira began his career in banking with SouthTrust Bank and held several positions in lending and credit.
 He also was with Fifth Third Bank as a commercial middle market sales manager.
 Mr. Vieira has been named Power Leader in Finance by the Nashville Business Journal.
-Under his leadership, ServisFirst Bank was also named a 2017 Best Place to work by the Nashville Business Journal.
+Under his leadership, ServisFirst Bank was also named a Best Place to work by the Nashville Business Journal for 2016 through 2018.
+Mr. Vieira was personally named a Nashville Business Journal "Power Leader" in conjunction with the Bank award during the same three years.